23rd Guards Motor Rifle Division: Cold War

 After the end of World War II, the 7th Guards Brandenburg Order of Lenin Red Banner Order of Suvorov Cavalry Corps was withdrawn to Nakhchivan.
 In January 1946, the corps was converted into the 31st Guards Mechanized Division.
 The 14th and 16th Guards Cavalry Divisions were reduced to the 98th and 99th Guards Mechanized Regiments, respectively.
 A third mechanized regiment, the 100th Guards, was formed from the 14th Division's 56th Guards Cavalry Regiment.
 The 131st Guards Tank Regiment was formed from the 16th Division's 58th Guards Cavalry Regiment and the 32nd and 114th Tank Regiments; the latter were the tank regiments of the 16th and 14th Divisions, respectively.
 In the spring of that year the 31st Guards became part of the 4th Army.

+From February 1947, Sergey Akhromeyev was commander of the ISU-122 battalion of the 14th Heavy Tank-Self-Propelled Regiment of the division, then part of the Baku Military District.

 On 25 June 1957 the division became the 25th Guards Motor Rifle Division at Shamkir.
 The 98th Guards became the 366th Guards Motor Rifle Regiment, the 99th Guards the 368th Guards, and the 100th Guards the 370th Guards.
 On 17 November 1964 it was renumbered as the 23rd Guards Motor Rifle Division.

 By the late 1980s, the 23rd Guards was garrisoned in Kirovabad (renamed Ganja in 1989) in the Shahumyan region.

 In 1988 it included the 366th Guards Motor Rifle Regiment (MRR) (equipped with BMPs) based at Stepanakert, the 368th and 370th Guards MRRs, equipped with BTRs, the 131st Guards Tank Regiment, 1071st Artillery Regiment, and 1057th Anti-Aircraft Rocket Regiment.
 The division's regimental artillery battalions were equipped with towed D-30 artillery pieces.
 All units except the 366th Regiment were based at Kirovabad.